jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 {::boilerplate bcp14-tagged}

 This document uses the same conventions and definitions as {{Section 2 of !VDAF}}.
+The following terms as defined in therein:
+"Aggregator",
+"Client",
+"Collector",
+"aggregate result",
+"aggregate share",
+"aggregation parameter",
+"batch",
+"input share",
+"measurement",
+"output share",
+"prep message",
+"prep share", and
+"report".

 The following functions are as defined therein:

 | Functionality     | Type      | Definition |
 |:------------------|:----------|:-----------|